MMNetworks/myproxy/README.md

 On Linux a user's NTLM credentials can be provided for upstream proxy NTLM authentication.

 On Windows myproxy will use the SSPI interface i.e. no need to provide credentials for upstream proxy Negotiate and NTLM authentication.
+But if run under a service the credentials will need to be provided for the service to logon with.

 myproxy also supports upstrem proxy Basic authentication on Linux and Windows.